 The Gut Microbiome Benefits Of Intermittent Fasting You Need To Know, From A Functional Medicine Practitioner

 It's not a secret that your gut holds an incredible amount of power over your health.
-In fact, poor gut health is often the underlying trigger for a variety of health issues that I see my patients struggle with in my telehealth functional medicine clinic.
+In fact, suboptimal gut health is often the underlying trigger for a variety of health issues that I see my patients struggle with in my telehealth functional medicine clinic.

-And if your gut health is less than optimal, chances are you've tried almost every tool to repair it, like sipping bone broth or prioritizing a high-quality probiotic.* But there's one tool you may not have considered.
+And if your gut health is less than optimal, chances are you've tried almost every tool to improve it, like sipping bone broth or prioritizing a high-quality probiotic.* But there's one tool you may not have considered.